JLF FIRM ARTICLES AND NEWS

 - The defendant was responsible for leasing, owning, or occupying the property where the incident and injuries occurred.

-Additionally, a private property premise liability lawsuit has to be filed within two years of the incident taking place under California law.
+Additionally, a private property premise liability lawsuit must be filed within two years of the incident taking place under California law.

 Public Property Premise Liability In California